vuejs/vitepress/docs/en/reference/default-theme-config.md

 - Type: `string`
 - Default: `Change language`

-Can be used to customize the aria-label of the language toggle button in navbar.
+Allows for customization of the aria-label of the language toggle button on the navbar.
 This is only used if you're using [i18n](../guide/i18n).

 ## externalLinkIcon

 - Type: `boolean`
 - Default: `false`

-Whether to show an external link icon next to external links in markdown.
+Toggles whether to show an external link icon next to external links in markdown.